 There are five main considerations

 - Connectors - Which connectors do they support?
 Do they cover the core systems you need to stand up your data stack?
-Can they provide you with connectivity to a breadth of your organization's applications?
+Can they provide you with connectivity to the long-tail of your organization's applications?

 - Roadmap - How fast can they build?
 What's their vision for growing with you as an organization?
 Are they responsive to requests?